Back

 Define the end to end AI workflow

-Once you have assigned AI components to each step in the process you want to automate you can then chain these together to define the end to end workflow.
+Once you have assigned AI components to each step in the process you want to automate, you can chain them together to define the end-to-end workflow.

 Step1